pheen/fuzzy_ruby_server/README.md

 ## Features
 <a id="definitions"></a>
 ### Definitions
-Peek or go to the definition of a method/variable/symbol
+Peek or go to the definition of a variable, method, class, or module.
+If multiple definitions are found they will all be returned.
+Results are sorted by score so the first result automatically shown will be the closest match.

 - **Tip:** Enable the VSCode setting `Workbench > Editor: Reveal If Open`
 - Command: `Go to Definition`